 External Plexus: Myenteric Plexus of Auerbach.
 It is located between the inner circular muscle layer and the outer longitudinal muscle layer.
 This plexus is responsible for most smooth muscles movements (peristalsis) of the intestines.

 Inner Plexus: Submucosal Plexus of Meissner (absent in the stomach and esophagus).
-It is responsible for sensing the environment of the intestines and regulating it response (vascularization, cell metabolism, ion and water transport).
+It is responsible for sensing the environment of the intestines and regulating its response (vascularization, cell metabolism, ion, and water transport).

 Depending on conditions, they can be either excitatory or inhibitory.

 There are numerous glial cells in the enteric nervous system, as well as the interstitial cell of Cajal (ICC).
 This cell is not neural or glial, but somehow in between, it acts as the intrinsic pacemaker of the bowel.